Koeri: Post land reforms

 Peasants in middle castes like the Koeris benefitted the most from the land reform policies of the Indian government.
 Faced with the land ceiling laws and communist pressure in the 1970s, upper caste landlords resorted to selling off their lands.
 In most cases the buyer would be from the Koeri, the Kurmi, or the Yadav castes.
-These peasants worked skillfully on their land and made their holdings more productive.
+These peasants worked skilfully on their land and made their holdings more productive.
 In contrast, the upper castes were unable to do so, and they seemed to be satisfied with the price they got for their land.
 The increased urbanisation among forward castes created a category of new landlords in the countryside as these three middle castes seldom sold their land, rather they looked on reforms as an opportunity to buy more.

 This phenomenon promoted the upward mobility of middle peasant castes.
 While this mobility in the Yadavas consolidated them as both big peasants and landlords, in the Koeris, the vertical mobility was exclusively towards them becoming landlords.
 The rise of castes like the Koeri, the Kurmi, and the Yadav, and the fall from power of the forward castes was characterised by growing assertiveness among these middle peasants who now acted as the landowners they once condemned.

 In 1989, Frankel observed that 95% of the upper castes and 36% of the middle peasant castes like the Koeri and the Yadav belonged to a rich peasant-cum-landlord class.
 An aversion to manual labour characterised this class.
 However, some Koeris and Yadavas who held comparatively less land to provide them with subsistence also worked as agricultural labourers, though the bulk of agricultural labourers belonged to the Dalit caste.
 According to Frankel, the bulk of middle and poor peasantry belonged to castes like the Koeris and the Yadavas; this class worked in their own fields but considered it beneath their dignity to work in others' fields.